SyuyaMurakami/StreamDataPanel-Doc/source/index.rst

 You can design your own data monitor panel with StreamDataPanel.
 Every chart in StreamDataPanel can be **dragged to resize or re-locate**.
 Your design can be saved into local disk, and re-upload to StreamDataPanel next time you want to use it.

 StreamDataPanel provides a **user-friendly API**, making it easier to show your data.
 You do not need to worry about the form of axis tickers or axis value ranges, etc. All you need to do is to give a key word as title of a chart, and pass your data to API, fresh it any time you want.

+StreamDataPanel **seperates web app with data server**.
+You can run your data updating process in one machine and subscribe these charts from others.

 Who Can Use StreamDataPanel?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^